bazsalazas/GOG-on-linux-with-Heroic-Games-Launcher/The Settlers 2: Gold Edition/The-Settles-2-Gold-Edition.md

 # The Settlers 2: Gold Edition

-This guideline describes how to set up Heroic Games Launcher on Linux to play The Settlers 2: Gold Edition in DOS box.
+This guideline describes how to set up Heroic Games Launcher on Linux to play The Settlers 2: Gold Edition in DOS box available on [GOG.com](https://www.gog.com/en/).
 Tested on [Arch Linux](https://archlinux.org/) using [Omarchy](https://omarchy.org/) with [Hyprland](https://hypr.land/).

 Version: 1.5.1